If you need a professional proofreader then you’re in the right place.

 You are guaranteed:

 - training and professionalism – see my qualifications below

 - integrity – you are offered fair Terms & Conditions, within the CIEP Code of Practice

-- consistency – writing style is analysed for all aspects of inconsistency
+- consistency – your writing style is analysed for all matters of inconsistency

 - quality – a high standard of efficient error-checking.

 Here’s why I am qualified to check that your writing is error-free.
 My training certificates follow below: